ipv6guide/ipv6guide.github.io/enterprise/implementation/security.md

 IPv6 makes some things better, other things worse and most things are just different, but no more or less secure Better
-  Automated scanning and worm propagation is harder due to huge subnets Link-local addresing can limit infrastructure attacks IPsec will be routinely available for use where keys exist Worse
+  Automated scanning and worm propagation is harder due to huge subnets Link-local addressing can limit infrastructure attacks IPSec will be routinely available for use where keys exist Worse
   Lack of familiarity with IPv6 among operators.
-  Multiple addresses per interface is a different concpt Immaturity of software in the next few years Improperly deployed transition techniques
+  Multiple addresses per interface is a different concept Immaturity of software in the next few years Improperly deployed transition techniques